Maximizing Nodularity in the Ductile Iron Casting Process

 Urick does ductile differently

-Nodular iron requires nodules, and our proprietary ductile iron processes beget higher nodule counts and nodularity than the competition.
+Nodular iron requires nodules, and our proprietary ductile iron processes get higher nodule counts and nodularity than the competition.
 For consistency and capability, look no further than Urick.

 REQUEST A QUOTE